petazeta/youronlineshop/README.md

 - How can I change admin password?

-To change admin password you should, by now, doing manually.
+Admin password edition must be done manually.
 You must get into the database record where the passord is saved and change it.
 As password is encrypted I suggest you to sign up as a new user and write your password there so you will be able to copy and paste the encryption result.

 - How can I enable the paypal account for the payment process?